Fourth Stimulus Check: Is Another Relief Payment Coming?

 A Fourth Stimulus Check Is Unlikely

 Vaccinations are progressing steadily.
 Adults and those at least 12 years old are now eligible to be inoculated in all 50 states.
 Three different options are available to the public.
 But actually putting needles in arms still takes time, even with supply readily available.
-Americans have received over 330 million doses, with 54.9 percent of the population having received at least one dose and 47.4 percent completely vaccinated.
-Vaccination numbers continue to increase at a rate of around one million doses per day.
+Americans have received over 331 million doses, with 55.1 percent of the population having received at least one dose and 47.6 percent completely vaccinated.
+Vaccination numbers continue to increase at a rate above half a million doses per day.
 The Centers for Disease Control and Prevention (CDC) has advised that the fully vaccinated can forgo masks and social distancing in most indoor and outdoor settings.

 Consumer spending drives two-thirds of the country’s economy.
 And excess pandemic savings, along with three stimulus checks, has boosted people’s spending power.
 That spending power will increase even more when monthly Child Tax Credit payments start on July 15.
 An improved financial position generally also raises optimism for the future.
 The ongoing vaccinations, which are allowing the economy to safely reopen, certainly help.
 All that additional spending, along with the release of pent-up demand, should lead to more jobs as companies hire to address consumer needs.
 With the economy gaining traction, a fourth round of stimulus checks seems less urgent.